 Splitting costs for big-ticket items into multiple payments

 Process recurring or subscription payments on a set schedule independent of your brick-and-mortar location, in accordance with a contract or retainer, or as part of a new business model if you’re transitioning into eCommerce.

 Another option for card-not-present, over-the-phone, or other remote billing needs — you might be unable to access your payments hardware or have transitioned away from in-person payments altogether — is a virtual terminal.
 Hosted online, a virtual terminal turns your computer into a credit card terminal and allows you to manually enter and process payments from a web browser.

 Square’s virtual terminal allows you to take payments without hardware or software, whether you want to manually take a payment, swipe on your computer, or schedule recurring quick-charge or itemised sales for repeat customers.

-For another easy way to accept remote credit card payments, you can use Square Online Checkout to generate a simple online checkout link or button.
+For another easy way to accept remote credit card payments, you can use Square Payment Links to generate a simple online checkout link or button.
 Just create a link with your item name and a price, and share the link on your existing website, social media channels or in an email.
 Learn how to get started with Square Online Checkout.

 As you consider remote and contactless payments for your business, you can find more from Square about additional resources and updates on Square products on our resource hub, which is updated frequently.